ZhouKanglei/PHI_AQA/README.md

   <br/>
 </div>

 PHI is the implementation for Action Quality Assessment (AQA) based on the paper "PHI: Bridging Domain Shift in Long-Term Action Quality Assessment via Progressive Hierarchical Instruction".
+This repository serves as a reproduction of our paper's implementation.
+Please note that due to the passage of time and changes in hardware, the original code was not preserved.

 ## Framework